What Is Vibe Coding?

 Limitations

-Debugging — When the AI gets it wrong, you must find and fix the bug.
+Debugging — When the AI gets it wrong, you need to find and fix the bug.
 That requires some coding ability or patience to iterate.

 Complex architecture — Multi-service systems, intricate state, and performance-critical code are harder to get right through prompts alone.

 Production readiness — Generated code may lack tests, error handling, and security hardening.
-Treat it as a starting point.
+Treat it as a starting point, not a finished product.

-Context limits — Large codebases can exceed the model's context.
-The AI may miss important files or patterns.
+Context limits — Large codebases can exceed what the model can hold.
+It may miss important files or existing patterns.

 The Spectrum